scottmudge/OctoPrint-MeatPack/README.md

 Feel free to use the `MeatPack.h` and `MeatPack.cpp` files in the firmware repository and use them in other firmwares (perhaps use it as a git module, to keep it up to date if I make modifications).
 If you use it, just make sure you attribute me (and keep the name... it's fun!).
 You can see how I integrated it with the serial connection in `cmdqueue.c`.
 It's fairly simple.

 2. It doesn't work with the Virtual Printer in OctoPrint.
 Obviously... it's not a real serial connection.

-## How does it work?

-This plugin creates a wrapper around the serial.Seral() object.
-This wrapper overrides the read and write operations to provide extra utility.
-The PackingSerial class manages all of the state control and data packing/compression automatically.
-State control is managed by sending specific data packets to the modified firmware, telling it to turn on or turn off MeatPacking support dynamically.
-Once enabled, the PackingSerial verifies that it is enabled in the firmware by sending a query command, and once the states are synchronized, it sends data with the packing approach detailed below.

 ## Why compress/pack G-Code?
 What is this?